-Town; they draw water from the Charles River basin's underground aquifer (in 2015 water from these wells will all be treated at the Hartford Ave Filtration Plant).
-The DPW has detailed maps showing these facilities.
+The DPW has detailed maps showing these facilities and flyers about the treatment plant project.
 Anyone who would like to see a map or obtain a copy should contact the DPW.

 What measures are taken to insure that our water sources are protected?